kritagya93/kritagya93.github.io/_pages/about.md

 ## News
 * 🎉 [11/25] I am pleased to share that I am serving as a Guest Editor, alongside my friend Syed Badruddoja from California State University - Sacramento, for a Special Issue on "**Blockchain and Big Data Analytics**" in **Future Internet (MDPI)**.
-We're looking for high-quality research on blockchain frameworks, smart contracts, AI integration, privacy-preserving analytics, IoT, federated learning, cybersecurity, and related topics.
+We are looking for high-quality research on blockchain frameworks, smart contracts, AI integration, privacy-preserving analytics, IoT, federated learning, cybersecurity, and related topics.
 More details can be found [here](https://www.mdpi.com/journal/futureinternet/special_issues/0YTEZL964D).

 * 🎉 [9/25] Our paper "**RBBD: A Representation-Based Framework for Edge-Case Backdoor Defense in Federated Learning**" got accepted for publication at the <i> 7th IEEE International Conference on Trust, Privacy and Security in Intelligent Systems and Applications (IEEE TPS 2025) </i> in Pittsburgh, PA, USA.